BAYOOMED/TI-RelyingParty/README.md

 # Notes
 - Only Code Flow is supported
 - Only confidential clients supported (if you have an app, you can use it anyway, but the client_secret wont be secure...)
-- Only scope "oidc" supported and must be present in request
+- Only scope "oidc" supported for client configuration and must be present in request.
+The actual scope used to request tokens from federation is configurable
 - Usage of PKCE/S256 is mandatory
 - No refresh token supported (for this usecase not needed)
 - UserInfo endpoint does not return any additional data.
 It is implemented because some clients need it to work.
-- Only KVNR is requested as scope at the moment.
-Our projects do not need user's email or any other additional data.
 - The returned sub claim is unique for a distinct user (calculated from iss and sub of sec IdP).
 See "A_23035 - pseudonymes Attribut "sub""

 See discovery document for more information on configuration options.